Music Assistant - Comprehensive Music Server for Smart Home

 Music Assistant can stream to virtually any modern and smart audio device:

-- AirPlay - Apple HomePod, AirPlay speakers
+- AirPlay / AirPlay 2 - Apple HomePod, AirPlay speakers with synchronization support

 - Google Cast - Chromecast Audio, Google Nest speakers